perstromqvist/bmw-ce04-ha/README.md

 ***

-Custom Home Assistant integration for the BMW CE 04 electric scooter, using the BMW ConnectedRide / CarData cloud API.
+Custom Home Assistant integration for the BMW Motorrad CE 04 electric scooter, using the BMW ConnectedRide / CarData cloud API.

 ## What it does